Trust Loans: Borrowing With A Trust

 Yes, all lenders will charge additional fees for lending money to a trust.

-This is reasonable because there is additional work for them to do in preparing the guarantee and indemnity documents for the trustee and the beneficiaries (if applicable) to sign.
+This is reasonable because there’s additional work to be completed in preparing the guarantee and indemnity documents for the trustee and the beneficiaries (if applicable) to sign.

 Can the loan be in my name?

-Yes, it is possible to setup the loan to be in the name of the trustee or director of the trustee instead of being in the trust name.
+Yes, it’s possible to setup the loan to be in the name of the trustee or director of the trustee instead of being in the trust name.

-For example if John Smith is the director of ABC Pty Ltd which is the trustee for The Smith Unit Trust then the loan could be set up in two ways:
+For example, if John Smith is the director of ABC Pty Ltd, the trustee for The Smith Unit Trust, then the loan could be set up in two ways: